← All Blogs

 Ethiopia Deaf Project

-The Ethiopia Deaf Project (EDP) works in partnership with the Ambo Lazarist Deaf School to transform the lives of deaf children in rural Ethiopia.
-Many of these children live isolated lives without formal means of communication and face significant social stigma.
+The Ethiopia Deaf Project (EDP) collaborates with the Ambo Lazarist Deaf School to transform the lives of deaf children in rural Ethiopia.
+Many of these children live in isolation, lacking formal means of communication and facing significant social stigma.

-Virtual volunteers can make profound impacts by advancing children's knowledge in STEM, health & wellbeing, or simply connecting with them.
-This provides a unique opportunity for teams seeking online nonprofit volunteering experiences with global reach.
+Virtual volunteers can have a profound impact by enhancing children's STEM (Science, Technology, Engineering, and Mathematics) knowledge and health and well-being, or simply by connecting with them on a personal level.
+This presents a unique opportunity for teams seeking online volunteering experiences with a global reach.

 EDP’s mission focuses on children who often: